LostInBrittany/introduction-to-htmx-and-lit/todo-example/README.md

 # ✅ To-do list example

+Welcome to the To-do List example!
+This is a step-by-step guided exercise designed to help you learn how to build a dynamic to-do list application using htmx.
+Follow each step in order to progressively add features and understand how htmx enables dynamic updates without full page reloads.

 This folder contains a **very simple yet functional to-do list application** built using **htmx**.
 It demonstrates how to dynamically add and remove tasks without reloading the page, and how to use **htmx** to send requests and update the DOM declaratively.

 This example accompanies the talk: **_htmx 2.0 & Web Components: A Perfect Match for Frontend Development_**.
 For more details, visit the [main README](../README.md).

+## How to Use This Guide

+- Follow the steps sequentially to build your understanding.
+- Each step introduces new concepts and features.
+- Try modifying the code and experimenting to deepen your learning.
+- Ensure you have a server environment to serve the example files and handle requests.

 Here is the section for **Step 1: A static view of the to-do list**, following the same style as the previous examples:

 ---

 ## 📌 Step 1: A static view of the to-do list

+### Learning Objective
+Understand the basic static HTML structure of the to-do list.

 We start with a **basic static structure** for the to-do list.
 This step sets up the **HTML layout** without any interactivity yet.